chromium/chromium/docs/updater/protocol_3_1.md

  *   `lang`: The language of the application installation, in BCP 47 representation, or "" if unknown or not applicable.
 Default: "".
  *   `ping`: A `ping` object.
- *   `rollback_allowed`: true if the client will accept a version downgrade.
-     Typically used in conjunction with a targetversionprefix.
-Default: false.
  *   `tag`: A string, representing arbitrary application-specific data that the client wishes to disclose to the server.
 Clients should prefer to extend this protocol with additional attributes rather than use this field, but in